Nuances of Technique for Far Lateral Osteotomy

 Pearls and Pitfalls

-- A partial condylectomy (<30%) suffices to achieve adequate exposure of the anterior aspect of the brainstem.
-In my opinion, a more extensive condylectomy or medial mobilization of the vertebral artery is unnecessary.
+- Condylectomy rarely if ever is needed.
+A partial condylectomy (<30%) suffices to achieve adequate exposure of the anterior aspect of the brainstem in very rare cases.

 - Preoperative studies should evaluate vertebral dominance and exclude the possibility of the ipsilateral vertebral artery ending only in the posterior inferior cerebellar artery.
 Any aberrant location of the dolichoectatic vertebral artery extending outside its sulcus arteriosus and hiding within the posterior muscle layers should be noted.
 In this variation, the artery is vulnerable to injury during dissection.